Client Operating Systems

 Only business days count for this penalty, therefore an assignment must be

 made up within four weeks of the due date to receive any credit at all for

-must be made up before the second class period after the quiz date
+must be made up before the second class period after the test date

 (within one week), but are still subject to the five points per day late